82nd Annual Midwest Political Science Association Conference

 The section invites proposals that advance our understanding of the theoretical and empirical foundations of public opinion and its effects on democratic politics.
 Proposals that broaden and deepen our knowledge of the micro-foundations of opinion, the effects of external agents (social and political context, media, and political institutions) on public opinion, the effects of public opinion on political outputs, and the dynamic nature of mass-elite relationships are welcome.
 Proposals that adopt new research designs for studying public opinion or that employ methodological innovations are especially welcome.
 Empirical tests can be grounded in American politics, comparative politics, or international relations.
 And, proposals for roundtables also are welcome.
 Finally, I invite both junior and senior scholars to consider volunteering as panel chairs and/or discussants.

-This section welcomes papers, panels and roundtable proposals on topics related to campaigns and electioneering in the United States and in comparative perspective.
-Topics include campaign effects writ large, advertising, mobilization and get-out-the-vote efforts, strategy, primary election campaigns, and media coverage of campaigns.
-Proposals examining the role of fundamentals in relation to campaign efforts are especially welcome, along with studies using novel datasets and/or research designs.
+This section welcomes papers, panels and roundtable proposals on topics related to political campaigns and electioneering in the United States and in comparative perspective.
+Topics include campaign effects writ large, advertising, mobilization and get-out-the-vote efforts, campaign strategy, primary election campaigns, involvement in campaigns by parties and interest groups, and media coverage of campaigns.
+Proposals examining the effects of campaign tactics and primary elections are especially welcome, along with studies using novel datasets and/or research designs.

-The section welcomes papers, panels and roundtable proposals that examine electoral and non-electoral forms of political participation.
-Topics of interest include (but are not limited to): motivations for participation, differences in political participation across groups, changes in patterns of participation over time, place, and political context, the influence of electoral, political, social and economic institutions on political participation; the representational consequences of political participation, and new forms of participation (e.g. online, social media, etc.).
+The section welcomes papers, panels, and roundtable proposals that examine electoral and non-electoral forms of political participation.
+Topics of interest include (but are not limited to): electoral reforms and voter turnout, turnout in primaries, general elections and local elections, subnational variation in turnout, differences in political participation across partisan and demographic groups, changes in participation over time, place and type of election, new forms of participation (digital, etc.), descriptive representation and participation, changes in electorates over time, campaign mobilization and participation, elections, representation and voting, and much more.

 The section welcomes papers, panels and roundtable proposals on topics related to important theoretical, substantive, and/or methodological issues dealing with electoral behavior in the United States and in comparative perspective.
 Among others, topics could include the basis of electoral choice in national and sub-national elections, inter-election change, campaign effects, election forecasting, campaign finance reforms, alternative voting technologies, voter registration, mobilization, and turnout.